Chechol27/UnityGameFramework/Documentation/Wiki/Match.md

 }
 ```

-now, a game match is too barebones because some matches maybe just a sandbox/spectate kind of "game", let's add game state and player state tracking capabilities
+now, a simple `GameMatch` is too barebones because some matches maybe just a sandbox/spectate kind of "game", let's add game state and player state tracking capabilities
 with the `IGameStateHandler<>` and `IPlayerStateHandler<>` interfaces and use our custom `GameState` and `PlayerState`
 classes as a type parameter